By the Ohio Bicycle Federation

 § 4511.56.
 Bicycle signal devices.

-(A) Every bicycle when in use at the times specified in section 4513.03 of the Revised Code, shall be equipped with the following:
+(A) Every bicycle or electric bicycle when in use at the times specified in section 4513.03 of the Revised Code (between sunset and sunrise or when visibility is less than 1000 feet), shall be equipped with the following:

 (2) A red reflector on the rear that shall be visible from all distances from one hundred feet to six hundred feet to the rear when directly in front of lawful lower beams of head lamps on a motor vehicle;